Winning the Last Mile – What Consumers Want

 6 Trends Shaping Omnichannel Supply Chain

-Omnichannel retail sales have consistently doubled every 4-5 years since 2001 and is expected to become a $1.8 trillion dollar market by 2016 and hit $7 trillion by 2025.
+By Michael Hu · Apr 2015 Omnichannel retail sales have consistently doubled every 4-5 years since 2001 and is expected to become a $1.8 trillion dollar market by 2016 and hit $7 trillion by 2025.
 Part of the growth is driven by consumers taking their shopping online.
-However this is just one side of the equation.
-The other enabler is the… Continue reading 6 Trends Shaping Omnichannel Supply Chain
+However this is just one side of the… Continue reading 6 Trends Shaping Omnichannel Supply Chain

 Brands are Becoming Retailers